Combinatorial views on persistent characters in phylogenetics: Appendix

 Next, note that $v$ has a direct descendant $z$ on the path from $v$ to $w$ (note that $z$ might be equal to $w$), and another direct descendant $z'$.
 Note that all leaves descending from $z'$ must be in state $1$, as they belong to the subtree rooted at $v$, i.e. they come `after' the $0 \rightarrow 1$ change, but they do not belong to the subtree rooted at $x$, i.e. they come `before' the $1 \rightarrow 0$ change.
 So $z'$ will be assigned state set $\{1\}$ by the first phase of the Fitch algorithm.

-Note that $z$ has a child node $y$, which is not on the path from $z$ to $w$, and all of whose leaves are in state 1 (if $z=w$, then $y=x'$).
-This is again true as $y$ belongs to the subtree rooted at $v$, i.e. $y$ comes `after' the $0 \rightarrow 1$ change, but it does not belong to the subtree rooted at $x$, i.e. $y$ comes `before' the $1 \rightarrow 0$ change.
+Note that $z$ has a child node $y$ which is not on the path from $z$ to $w$, and all leaves descending from $y$ are in state 1 (if $z=w$, then $y=x'$).
+This is again due to the fact that $y$ belongs to the subtree rooted at $v$, i.e. $y$ comes `after' the $0 \rightarrow 1$ change, but it does not belong to the subtree rooted at $x$, i.e. $y$ comes `before' the $1 \rightarrow 0$ change.
 So $y$ will be assigned state set $\{1\} $ by the first phase of the Fitch algorithm, which implies that $z$ can only be assigned $\{1\} $ or $\{0,1\} $ (if $z=w$, we already know that $z$ is assigned $\{0,1\}$).
 In both cases, as we have already shown that $z'$ will be assigned state set $\{1\}$ and as we have $\{1\} \cap \{0,1\} =\{1\} \cap \{1\} =\{1\} $, $v$ will be assigned state set $\{1\}$.

 So altogether we know that the children of $u$, namely $v$ and $v'$, will be assigned $\{1\}$ and $\{0\}$, respectively, which implies that $u$ must be assigned $\{0,1\}$ by the first phase of the Fitch algorithm.
 This completes the proof.